 This brings us back to the BMW engine, which produces 60 more HP, and why BMW got it.
 According to journalists who spoke with some of the Toyota staff in Detroit, BMW and Toyota essentially ‘did their own thing’ when developing the engines in the two cars.
 The best guess is that BMW wanted to maintain a certain power/weight balance and their 380hp number did just that.
 But still.
 What middle-aged, bleach-blonde, can-I-speak-to-the-manager buyer is going to want 380hp when they could have the same car in a 4cyl version with better MPG and more drivability?
 Why not make the car more appealing to someone who would be impressed by the power figures?
 I can’t think of too many people who would break out their wallets to spend $60,000 on a roadster with no manual transmission when they could have an M2, M235i, M3, or M4 that has exactly the same benefits, with more power, manual transmissions, back seats, and even convertible options.
 BMW has, unfortunately, not created something distinct enough to warrant enthusiast interest, has made something too powerful (is that a thing) for the people who would be interested in it, and too comfort-oriented to entice non-enthusiast buyers that want a fast convertible.
 There are better options with more usability.

 This leaves us with the Supra-BMW difference of power.
 If enthusiasts are going to gravitate towards the Supra, why is it so woefully underpowered?
 Yes, it can do 4.9 to 60, yes it is limited to 155mph, will supposedly do 180mph unlimited, and it looks absolutely stunning doing those things.
-But it isn’t a Godzilla Assassin as the old A80 was dubbed, and it certainly isn’t going to be a 10 second car like O’Connor’s MK4.
+But it isn’t a Godzilla Assassin as the old A80 was dubbed, and it certainly isn’t going to be a 10-second car like O’Connor’s MK4. *EDIT* (the Supra has since run in the 10’s out of the box, which is inarguably impressive.)
 Without the real tuning potential in terms of accessible power, the car is basically a showpiece.
 It’s as small as the 86, those sculpted pieces are going to be a nightmare for collision repair, and it has an autotragic gearbox.
 The only people buying these cars are people who want to say they have one, not people who (maybe I’m wrong here) honestly care about the Supra lineage or want a performance car on the cutting edge.
 They want something to show off.
 It might as well be jewelry or a pair of shoes.
-In both cases it is this way, both equally bad, for different reasons.
+In both cases, it is this way, both equally bad, for different reasons.

 At the end of the day, I won’t be buying either car because I’m broke, regardless if they were to be my perfect ideas of what they should be.
 But still.
 Come on Toyota/BMW.
 You had an opportunity (a twenty year long one) to put another GT-R killer on the streets and you didn’t.
 You could have made one or two simple changes, like a manual transmission, closed deck block, and more aggressive tune without throwing your budget out the window.
 Nine horsepower for twenty years of work is just sad.
 This goes for BMW, too.
 They could have made a successor to the Z8.
 Something worthy of the high price, or higher, that would appeal to a demographic more likely to buy the car.
 But no. We got another Z4 for Dentists’ wives and retired, polo-shirt-wearing, five-times-a-week-golfing, Arnold Palmer lookalikes.